acucciniello/BlogPostImages/XHR-to-Send-POST-Request-to-Server/How to use XmlHttpRequests to Send POST to Server.md

 ## Introduction

 So, you need to send some bits of information from your browser to the server in order to complete some processing.
 Maybe you need the information to search for something in a database, or just to update something on your server.
-Today we are going to show you how to send some data to your server from the client through a POST request using *XmlHttpRequests*  First, we need to set up our environment!
+Today I are going to show you how to send some data to your server from the client through a POST request using *XmlHttpRequest*.
+First, we need to set up our environment!

 ## Set up